-Lakeland Assault and Battery Attorney – Lawyer, providing professional Assault, Battery, and other Criminal Defense legal services in Lakeland, Winter Haven, Bartow, and Polk County Florida.
+Robert Peddy is an Assault and Battery Attorney – Lawyer, providing professional Assault, Battery, and other Criminal Defense legal services in Lakeland, Winter Haven, Bartow, Plant City, Tampa, Hillsborough, Highlands, Hardee, and Polk County, Florida.

 One of the most common criminal charges in the State of Florida include assault and battery.
 While often referred to as “Assault and Battery”, these are actually separate criminal offenses.